-2. Live healthy.
+2. Live healthily.
 Say no thanks to the fast food and junk food.
 Start eating foods rich in fats and proteins.
-Everything from yogurt to milk, steak and eggs make for fine choices.
-Dial in your sleep schedule.
+Everything from yogurt to milk, steak, and eggs makes for fine choices.
+Dial-in your sleep schedule.

-3. Take Biotin, which contains Vitamin B6, E and C. Most gentlemen take around 2.5 mg per day.
-Think of it like an aid for your skin and hair.
-Not to mention, your fingernails too as oddly enough, they tend to grow faster as a result.
+3. Take Biotin, which contains Vitamin B6, E, and C. Most gentlemen take around 2.5 mg per day.
+Think of it as an aid for your skin and hair.
+Not to mention, your fingernails too as oddly enough, tend to grow faster as a result.

 4. Testosterone is like rocket fuel for your beard.
 While consuming more saturated fats can help, going to the gym, chopping wood, etc. work far better wonders.